superduper-io/superduper/README.md

 - Standard Machine Learning Use-Cases (Classification, Segmentation, Recommendation etc.)
 - Highly custom AI use-cases involving ultra specialized models

-#### Key Features:
+### Key Features:
-- **[Deploy AI Models and APIs directly on your database](https://docs.superduperdb.com/docs/docs/apply_models):** Integrate all your AI models and APIs directly with your database with a simple Python command in a single scalable deployment that is easy-to-manage, without the need for additional pre-processing steps, ETL or boilerplate code.
+- **[Direct Integration of any AI Models and AI APIs with your database](https://docs.superduperdb.com/docs/docs/apply_models):** A single scalable deployment of all your AI models and API integrations on your database that is easy-to-manage, without the need for additional pre-processing steps, ETL or boilerplate code.
 - **[Streaming Inference](https://docs.superduperdb.com/docs/docs/daemonizing_models_with_listeners):** Have your models compute outputs automatically and immediately as new data arrives, propagating results to downstream applications in real-time, keeping your deployment always up-to-date.
 - **[Scalable Model Training](https://docs.superduperdb.com/docs/docs/training_models):** Train AI models on large, diverse datasets simply by query-defining your training data, while ensuring optimal performance and ease of management, utilizing in-build computational optimizations.
 - **[Model Chaining](https://docs.superduperdb.com/docs/docs/linking_interdependent_models)**: Easily setup complex workflows by connecting models and APIs to work together in an interdependent and sequential manner.
+- **[Simple, Extendable Interface](https://docs.superduperdb.com/docs/docs/procedural_vs_declarative_api)**: Operating SuperDuperDB only requires simple Python commands, while still allowing you to drill down on any layer as deep as it gets, up until the inner workings of your models.
+Add and leverage any function, programm, script or algorithm from the Python ecosystem to enhance your workflows, by turning them into a model.
 - **[Difficult Data-Types](https://docs.superduperdb.com/docs/docs/encoding_special_data_types)**: Work directly with images, video, audio in your datastore, and any type which can be encoded as `bytes` in Python.
 - **[Feature Store](https://docs.superduperdb.com/docs/docs/mongodb_query_API#inserts):** Turn your database into a centralized repository for storing and managing inputs and outputs of AI models of arbitrary data-types, making them available in a structured format and known environment.
 - **[Vector Search](https://docs.superduperdb.com/docs/docs/vector_search):** No need for duplicating and migrating your data to additional specialized vector databases - turn your existing battle-tested datastore into a fully-fledged multi-modal vector-search database, including easy generation of vector embeddings and vector indexes of your data with preferred models and APIs.

+### Why opt for SuperDuperDB?
+1. Data stays where it is, in the database, minimizing data management overhead, reducing vulnerability, and maintaining compatibility with downstream applications - instead of duplicating and moving it into different environments, pipelines, and specialized vector databases.
+2. A single environment with seamless integration with distributed compute platforms like Dask, facilitating a scalable deployment and optimal compute efficiency to build, ship, and manage all your AI applications - instead of complex and fragmented, partially duplicated pipelines and infrastructure that is hard to maintain and control, creating massive overhead.
+3. Minimal learning curve due to a simple and declarative API, allowing for effortless integration and management of AI models, data backends, and compute platforms in just a few lines of Python code - instead of hundreds of lines of code and high costs of adoption of various methods, environments, and tools of standard AI and MLOps training and deployment/inference pipelines.

 ## 🌐 Supported Datastores (*more coming soon*):